AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 had ever been brought, but had supplied in anticipation answers to all that ever could be brought against Christianity."
-Celsus, the ablest of all the assailants of Christianity, wrote his *True Discourse* about a century before Origen\'s time.
+Celsus, the ablest of all the assailants of Christianity, wrote his *True Discourse* about a century before Origen's time.
 It is the fountain whence the enemies of Christianity have obtained the materials for their attacks on the Christian religion.
 It garbles texts, confounds the different heresies with the accepted form of Christianity, and employs the keenest logic, the bitterest sarcasm, and all the weapons of the most accomplished and unscrupulous controversy, and exhausts learning, argument, irony, calumny, and all the skilled resources of one of the ablest of men in his assault on the new religion.
-Origen\'s reply, written in 249 AD, proceeds on the ground already established by Clement: the essential relation between God and man; the universal operation of God\'s grace;
+Origen's reply, written in 249 AD, proceeds on the ground already established by Clement: the essential relation between God and man; the universal operation of God's grace;
 the preparation for the Gospel by Paganism; the residence of the genius of divinity in each human soul; the resurrection of the soul rather than of the body, and the curative power of all the divine punishments.
 He triumphantly meets Celsus on every point, argument with argument, invective with invective, satire with satire, and through all breathes a sublime and lofty spirit, immeasurably superior to that of his opponent.
-He leaves nothing of the great skeptic\'s unanswered.
+He leaves nothing of the great skeptic's unanswered.

 Among the points made by Celsus and thoroughly disposed of by Origen were some that have in recent years been presented: that there is